nextensio/docs/content/en/Configurations/policies/_index.md

 together.
 If a rule evaluates to true, it can set a variable (also called document) to a value it desires to indicate the evaluation result.

-Nextensio has three types of policies:
+Nextensio has four types of policies:
 * a policy for access control per connector (or AppGroup ID) - Access Policy
 * a policy for routing to multiple differentiated instances of a service and/or for access control per service - Route Policy
 * a policy for tracing user traffic flows - Trace Policy
+* a policy for specifying user attributes to be used as dimentions for metrics - Stats policy

 Each policy takes a user ID's attributes as input.
 These attributes are referred to using the "input.user." prefix to each user attribute name.
 For eg., if there is a single-value user